NICMx/rdap-server/response-privacy.md

 # Configuring _Red Dog_ server response privacy

 As required by the RFC 7481, our server give you the  option for you to decide which data should be presented to your server users.
-Depending if is an anonym user, an authenticated user or the data owner(You define which entity role should be taken as the information owner in the [configuration](behavior-configuration.html "Server Behavior Configuration") file)
+Depending if is an anonym user, an authenticated user or the data owner (You define which entity role should be taken as the information owner in the [configuration](behavior-configuration.html "Server Behavior Configuration") file)
-This document tells you how to set up the Red Dog server response privacy,you can configure each property of every rdap object.
+This document tells you how to set up the Red Dog server response privacy, you can configure each property of every rdap object.

 1. Find the **WEB-INF/privacy** folder in your installation directory.
 It should look like this: